chrisnoonan98675/site/xl-deploy/concept/base-plugins-and-deployed-objects.markdown

         <ul>
           <li>any which are defined on the type of deployed/deployedApplication</li>

-          <li>a magic "deployed.file" property if the deployed has an artifact</li>
+          <li>a  "deployed.file" property if the deployed has an artifact</li>
         </ul>
       </td>